 199 - Fire

-Driving in the island follows the British UK standard of keeping to the left hand side of the road.
+.
+Driving on the island follows the British UK standard of keeping to the left-hand side of the road.
 Road signs are mostly in Turkish and English.

-Crossing the border between south and North Cyprus is quick and easy; you will need to fill out a simple visa entry form and show a valid passport.
+.
+Crossing the border between both sides of Cyprus is quick and easy; you will need to fill out a simple visa entry form and show a valid passport.
+(For Non-Europeans, you might need a visa to go to the Republic of Cyprus)

-Smoking is prohibited in all indoor workplaces and public places.
+.
+Smoking is prohibited in all indoor workplaces.